suzanbaert/Resources_and_Bookmarks/GIT_01_Basics.md

 + `git commit` to add the files to your local GIT
 + `git push` to add the files to your remote GIT

-If you are working in collaboration: add a `git pull` to get the latest repository content before pushing up to the remote.

 ```
 -- Add all the files to the staging area
 $ git add -A